LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 <h3>Probability In NLP</h3>

-While you could argue that language is too unpredictable for a machine to produce words or phrases like us, through probability, one could measure the relationship of words, sentences, paragraphs, and more to measure predictability in a word set to see the connection that form between them.
+Language is unpredictable and can change so often that is seems impossible for a machine to produce words or phrases like us.
+But through probability, one could measure the relationship of words, sentences, paragraphs, and more to measure predictability in a word set to see the connection that form between them.